ketyung/fetch_price_of_cryotos/README.md

 ## Force it to fetch from remote
-cargo run your-nomics-api-key ETH,SOL,BTC force-refresh
+cargo run your-nomics-api-key ETH,SOL,BTC --force-refresh